fant0zzi/adhookmail/README.md

 1) The SMTP server (Python 3.9) which listens for inbound SMTP email and sends it to database.
 2) MessageRepositoryService (.NET 5) which is an API for database interractions.
 3) MongoDB
-All compoments are run in separate containers via Docker Compose.
+All components are run in separate containers via Docker Compose.